Most Famous Guests: Winston Churchill, Nelson Mandela, Mikhail Gorbachev.

 The addition of newer sections to historical hotels is a tricky business and many have made serious blunders with such adventures, but not the Dolder Grand.

 The new sections are Norman Foster designed, he of the Gherkin & Wembley Stadium in London, and Hearst Tower in New York amongst others, and are a typically elegant, sweeping blend of steel, stone and glass.
 Both buildings, though over a century apart in style, accentuate each other in an uncommonly aesthetic way.

-Two other major things to note about the Dolder Grand are its tremendous two Michelin starred restaurant and its extensive private art collection with over 100 works by such iconic names as Salvador Dali, Henry Moore and Andy Warhol.
+Two other major things to note about the Dolder Grand are its tremendous two Michelin Star restaurant and its extensive private art collection with over 100 works by such iconic names as Salvador Dali, Henry Moore and Andy Warhol.

 The art is on open display all around the hotel and the gardens, with your first introduction being a 10 meter Andy Warhol original, the ‘Big Retrospective Painting’, that sits directly above the main reception.

-They have a total of 115 rooms and 60 suites set out over the original building and the Norman Foster wings, check your options on the booking page here.
+They have a total of 115 rooms and 60 suites set out over the original building and the Norman Foster wings.
 Both sections are different in character as mentioned above but it is difficult to say which, if any, is better.
+Check your options on the booking page here.